-- Sanctions are delivered at the level of the infraction. - Staff must apply a sanction that falls within the level of infraction. - Level 1, 2, 3, and 4 behaviors will receive a sanction requested by staff and examined by core team. - For minor violations (Level 1 or 2), staff may provide residents with a warning before issuing a sanction. - Level 5 behaviors lead to a Conduct Report by any staff that gets forwarded to the facility disciplinary process. - Sanctions begin at 12:30 pm on the date it is processed unless stated otherwise. - All cleaning assignments are due in 3 days (12:30 pm on the 3^{rd} day)
+- Sanctions are delivered at the level of the infraction. - Staff must apply a sanction that falls within the level of infraction. - Level 1, 2, 3, and 4 behaviors will receive a sanction requested by staff and examined by core team. - For minor violations (Level 1 or 2), staff may provide residents with a warning before issuing a sanction. - Level 5 behaviors result in a Conduct Report.
+This report is forwarded to the facility disciplinary process - Sanctions begin at 12:30 P.M. on the date it is processed unless stated otherwise. - All cleaning assignments are due in 3 days (12:30 P.M. on the 3rd day)